Freya-Jheng/express-assignment/README.md

 - How to use express to set up your website

 ### Buttons
-YOu can change th content by clicking different buttons
+You can change th content by clicking different buttons